 In order to describe the weather situation at a given place appropriately, various data sources are needed.

 The data used by meteoblue originates from various national weather services as well as further sources.
 Initial conditions are usually determined through the help of measurements and observations, which cover the most important locations and weather variables, but describe only a fraction of the surface of the Earth and weather processes.
 These measurements are then incorporated into model simulations (data assimilation), to determine the state of the weather over the entire globe.
-After the model run, the output data may be validated and corrected through measurements and observation data, using different post processing techniques like downscaling, statistics, machine learning and nowcasting.
+After the model run, the output data may be validated and corrected through measurements and observational data, using different post processing techniques like downscaling, statistics, machine learning and nowcasting.

 To achieve the highest accuracy level it is necessary to combine these different data sources in an intelligent way, which is a key value proposition offered by meteoblue.
 The offer is complemented with additional geographical information like location names, population density, vegetation health and soil characteristics, which makes meteoblue a unique offer for private and professional applications.